omnp/mnamp/README.md

     * Range: -9.0 dB to +3.0 dB.
   * Volume is a final output level adjustment.
     * Range: -24.0 dB to +12.0 dB.
+  * Curve.
+    * Index into a selection of some (four) preconfigured blends of polynomial curves.
+    More can be added!
+  * Threshold.
+    * A factor for the above blending process (dynamic so it reacts to changes during processing).
+    * Does not apply to all blends though.
+    This is noted in the label in the generic UI.

 View the additional docs (what there is) <a href="https://omnp.github.io/mnamp">online</a>